big-mond/Weather-Checker/README.md

 # Weather-Checker
-Simple App to check the weather in any city.
+A simple app used to check the weather in any city.
 Made using Python and OpenWeatherMap API.